aws-samples/coast-grafana-cost-intelligence-dashboards/README.md

 After importing the dashboards, follow the dashboard's readme file to set your variables and understand the data visualizations.

 ######  Associated Cost

+> [!IMPORTANT]
+> Costs are associated with operating this dashboard.
+Costs depend on usage and the size of your datasets, be sure to get a complete understanding of costs before deployment.

 COAST is an open-source solution and is completely free to use.
 However, you will be responsible for any AWS costs associated with underlying AWS services.
 Costs to consider:

 [Amazon Managed Grafana Pricing](https://aws.amazon.com/grafana/pricing/)

 [CloudWatch Grafana Plugin Cost](https://grafana.com/docs/grafana/latest/datasources/aws-cloudwatch/#control-pricing)

+Each dashboard may have additional cost implications.
+Details are provided in the README file associated with each dashboard.

 ### Dashboards